mahdiabderraouf/facturx-php/readme.md

 # Factur-X PHP

 ## About
-A PHP package for managing Factur-x/ZUGFeRD compliant PDF invoices.
+A PHP library for managing Factur-x/ZUGFeRD compliant PDF invoices.

 ---